AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ##### Patients
 1. **Accept Foreign ID and phone numbers**: CLInic currently restricts a patient's ID to be a Singaporean NRIC or FIN number, and restricts a patient's phone number to be 8 digits.
 We plan to make the validation less restrictive to accommodate for foreign ID or phone numbers and validate them accordingly.
 2. **Increase character limit for addresses**: CLInic currently restricts addresses to be less than 60 characters.
 We hope to broaden the restrictions on addresses to accommodate longer addresses in the future.
-3. **Allow non-capital letters for ID**: To support faster typing, CLInic will allow for non-capital letters inputted for ID in future iterations, whilst handling these cases internally to ensure consistency.
+3. **Allow non-capital letters for ID**: To support faster typing, CLInic will allow for non-capital letters inputted for ID in future iterations,